Tropical storm could develop by this weekend and head to Southeastern US

-Wind and rain starting to whirl off the Bahamas on Thursday could become a tropical storm or worse for the Southeast by the weekend.
+Wind and rain started to whirl off the Bahamas on Thursday could become a tropical storm or worse for the Southeast by the weekend.

 How fast that happens and how strong the storm becomes could determine whether it makes landfall in Florida or works its way along the Southeast coast.

-The possibilities run anywhere from making landfall in northern Florida to staying out to sea.
+"There are three scenarios here," said Charleston-based meteorologist Shea Gibson, with the forecasting company WeatherFlow.
+"Westward across Florida, northwards up the Florida coast towards the Carolinas or north then northeast to hook away from the coast.
+It's too soon to dial in on any particular one, but keep monitoring it."

 At a minimum, the storm will make for a rainy late weekend for South Carolina.
-At worst, it could strengthen to a hurricane just offshore, on a path resembling Hurricane Dorian last week.
+At worst, it could strengthen to Hurricane Humberto just offshore, on a path resembling Hurricane Dorian last week.

 Either way, the storm is expected to drench the Bahama islands still flooded and in ruins from Dorian.